felipejuan/felipejuan.io/content/authors/admin/_index.md

     url: https://www.howard.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research investigates equitable access to unemployment benefits and equitable access to the Metaverse
+bio: Felipe is a PhD candidate in economics at Howard University, currently on the job market.
+His research investigates equitable access to unemployment benefits and equitable access to the Metaverse,

 # Interests to show in About widget
 interests: